tsaridas/iptv-stremio/README.md

 2. The addon will automatically use the specified proxy for stream verification.

 Note: Make sure your proxy server is reliable and fast enough to handle the stream verification requests.
 Using a slow or unreliable proxy may negatively impact the addon's performance.

+## Timeout Configuration

+You can configure the timeout for fetch operations using the `FETCH_TIMEOUT` environment variable.
+This sets the maximum time (in milliseconds) to wait for a response when fetching channel information or verifying stream URLs.

+For example, to set a 10-second timeout: